 You might want to grab a cup of tea for this post as it’s going to be picture heavy and pretty darn long!
-As you might have guessed this Blog Photography and Equipment post is a follow up post to my ‘Blogging Platform and Design Tips‘ one I submitted a couple of weeks back!
+As you might have guessed this Blog Photography and Equipment post is a follow-up post on my ‘Blogging Platform and Design Tips‘ one I submitted a couple of weeks back!
 Today I’ll go through all my blog photography and what equipment I use to give you a general idea of how I manage my blog from a photography perspective.
 Now I’m not saying I know everything, and have the best blog photography out there, as realistically I’ve just grown to really get into photography over the past couple of months and improve my blog imagery.
-I’m still learning and growing everyday, and just wanted to create this post to compare my cameras and equipment so you, and newer bloggers can have an insight into what most bloggers would use to create blog content.
+I’m still learning and growing every day, and just wanted to create this post to compare my cameras and equipment so you and newer bloggers can have an insight into what most bloggers would use to create blog content.

 OLYMPUS PEN EPL-7